anycoinsio/docs/src/developer/webhooks/events/swap-completed.md

 - `outCoin`: Details of the output coin, similar to InCoin.
 - `inAddress`: The input address where the coins were sent from.
 - `outAddress`: The output address where the coins were sent to.
-- `amountIn`: The amount of input coins that were swapped.
+- `inAmount`: The amount of input coins that were swapped.
-- `amountOut`: The amount of output coins that were received.
+- `outAmount`: The amount of output coins that were received.
 - `createdAt`: Timestamp of when the swap was created.
 - `stateChangedAt`: Timestamp of when the swap state changed to `Completed`.